 Housing over 67,000 pieces of artwork makes the Cincinnati Art Museum a destination drawing admirers from all walks of life.
 Being one of the oldest art museum in the United States they have mastered the unique skill of creating experiences to accommodate visitors of varying abilities.
-Check out these cost free programs geared to make art accessible for all their guests.
+Check out the Cincinnati Art Museum’s Accessibility Tours that are cost free programs geared to make art accessible for all their guests.

 Autism Family Exploration